Utils¶

 Arguments¶

 filenamestr - Path to the audio file to dilate.dilation_ratiofloat, optional - The source file's length divided by the resulting file's length.
 Defaults to 1.target_namestr, optional - The name of the output video.
 Defaults to None (which assumes that the input filename with the suffix "_dilated" should be used).overwritebool, optional - Whether to allow overwriting existing files or to automatically increment target filename to avoid overwriting.
-Defaults to False.
+Defaults to True.

 Returns¶